Evolving in Tasks: Empowering the Multi-modality Large Language Model as the Computer Use Agent: Related Works

 \subsection{Reinforcement Learning}

-As the fascinating performance of the DeepSeek-R1~\cite{guo2025deepseek}, researchers have noticed that the great of the Post-training in improving the performance of the LLM, especially comparing with the minor imporvence of the pre-trainig phase.
+As the fascinating performance of the DeepSeek-R1~\cite{guo2025deepseek}, researchers have noticed that the great improvement of the Post-training phase in improving the performance of the LLM, especially compared to the minor improvement of the pre-training phase.
 OpenAI’s o1~\cite{jaech2024openai} and DeepSeek-R1~\cite{guo2025deepseek} demonstrate strong capabilities in tasks such as mathematical reasoning~\cite{shao2024deepseekmath}, code generation~\cite{liu2025code}, and multimodal reasoning~\cite{huang2025vision, liu2025seg} through structured reward signals.
 Sweet-RL~\cite{zhou2025sweet} introduces a multi-round DPO framework to improve long-horizon behavior in language agents, while ARPO~\cite{lu2025arpo} increases success rates on complex multi-turn GUI tasks by incorporating experience replay and task selection strategies.
 DISTRL~\cite{wang2024distrl} boosts training efficiency and success rates for GUI agents in mobile device control tasks through its novel asynchronous distributed reinforcement learning framework and the custom A-RIDE algorithm, while also enhancing generalization across diverse tasks.
 UI-TARS~\cite{qin2025ui} significantly improves performance in complex GUI tasks through innovations in enhanced perception, unified action modeling, and dual-stage reasoning.
 Moreover, some methods propose interactive refinement of LLMs/VLMs—particularly Web/GUI agents—using self-evaluated feedback~\cite{pan2024autonomous, bai2024digirl, putta2024agent, wang2024distrl}.

+In our proposed method, we leverage the SOTA RL training method, GRPO~\cite{shao2024deepseekmath}, as our basic reinforcement learning method.
+However, we modify the reward function to make the GRPO have a more stable process and one that is suitable for manipulating the browser.